llm-bible/llm-bible.github.io/_publications/alper2023is.markdown

 bibkey: alper2023is
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2303.12513"}
-tags: ['Masked Language Model', 'Multimodal Models', 'Training Techniques', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Applications']
+tags: ['Applications', 'Model Architecture', 'Masked Language Model', 'Training Techniques', 'Pretraining Methods', 'BERT', 'Multimodal Models']
 ---
 Most humans use visual imagination to understand and reason about language, but models such as BERT reason about language using knowledge acquired during